antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

   - How to reduce the risk for all the stakeholders(including oneself) regardless of environments.
 - CyberSec insurance industry, will help identify if the client is required to implement digital twins

+## Seminar main takeaways:
+1. Conduct targeted and effective risk assessments.
+Don't just trash around and risk damaging stuff.
+2. Narrow scope of analysis doesn't work, because it's not how an attacker approaches the environment.
+3. Automated scanning tools are headed towards AI agents giving recommendations on risks and mitigations.
+4. Document everything and apply lessons learned.